FFmate Internals

 Metrics

-FFmate exposes real-time Prometheus metrics via GET /metrics
+FFmate exposes a set of internal counters via the GET /metrics

 ffmate_batch_created